neynarxyz/go-sdk/hub-api/docs/CastsAPI.md

 )

 func main() {
-	fid := int32(56) // int32 | The Farcaster ID (FID) of the parent cast's creator.
+	fid := int32(194) // int32 | The Farcaster ID (FID) of the parent cast's creator.
 This parameter must be used together with the 'hash' parameter to uniquely identify a parent cast.
 Required only when using hash-based lookup instead of URL-based lookup.
-The FID is a unique identifier assigned to each Farcaster user. (optional) hash := "hash_example" // string | The unique hash identifier of the parent cast.
+The FID is a unique identifier assigned to each Farcaster user. (optional) hash := "0x776593353e47dc4e7f4df3199a9b04cc8efa30d9" // string | The unique hash identifier of the parent cast.
 Must be used together with the 'fid' parameter when doing hash-based lookup.
 This is a 40-character hexadecimal string prefixed with '0x' that uniquely identifies the cast within the creator's posts.
-Not required if using URL-based lookup. (optional) url := "url_example" // string | Cast URL starting with 'chain://' (optional) pageSize := int32(56) // int32 | Maximum number of messages to return in a single response (optional) reverse := true // bool | Reverse the sort order, returning latest messages first (optional) pageToken := "pageToken_example" // string | The page token returned by the previous query, to fetch the next page.
+Not required if using URL-based lookup. (optional) url := "chain://eip155:1/erc721:0x39d89b649ffa044383333d297e325d42d31329b2" // string | Cast URL starting with 'chain://' (optional) pageSize := int32(56) // int32 | Maximum number of messages to return in a single response (optional) reverse := true // bool | Reverse the sort order, returning latest messages first (optional) pageToken := "pageToken_example" // string | The page token returned by the previous query, to fetch the next page.
 If this parameter is empty, fetch the first page (optional)